PrarabdhGarg/thinq_lib/README.md

 - **Prioritization of Requests:** Service requests can be prioritized based on ratings given by other users, in order to ensure that all nodes present on the network have good incentives to remain fair.

 ## The Idea
-The framework is created as an implementation of [theIdea](https://github.com/gnowledge/thinq_lib/blob/master/docs/conceptNote)
+The framework is created as an implementation of [the Idea](https://github.com/gnowledge/thinq_lib/blob/master/docs/conceptNote.md)

 ## Using the framework as a developer
 For a detailed explanation of all the functions and APIs exposed by the framework, please check out the documentation [here](https://github.com/gnowledge/thinq_lib/tree/master/docs/core-api)